JetBrains/kotlin-web-site/docs/topics/roadmap.md

             <ul>
                 <li>⏸ Advanced tooling that users have in Java but is missing in Kotlin.</li>
                 <li>⏸ Quality of less frequently used features, except blocking problems.</li>
-                <li>⏸ Support for VSCode or other IDEs.
-Community initiatives in this respect are welcome. </li>
             </ul>
         </td>
     </tr>